voi-api/voi-api.github.io/maas-pro.md

    }
 }
 ```
-Get all Zones that a partner has access to.
+Get all operational zones that a partner has access to.

 ### HTTPS request